 Goals are not (always) meaningful

 I have together with a researcher in motivation & leadership over the past 3 years done a field study in motivation in sports to find empiricism and reinvent the historically simpleminded motivation theories.
-Our book was published in May 2017 in Danish (Når talent forpligter) and hopefully in English during 2018.
-We are working on it!
+Our book was published in May 2017 in Danish (Når talent forpligter).

 What we discovered was a misunderstanding by the leaders & coaches in relation to a group of athletes and their inner drive.
 These athletes are examples of people not motivated by writing down specific goals.
 Being given a big bonus if they win a match does not motivate them.
 For them it’s meaningless if they invest all their life and time in simple outcome like this.
 For them it’s about making a difference lifting their sport to a new dimension creating something bigger than them.

 These athletes represent a certain archetype and the need for a coach or a leader not to strictly follow the basic motivation theory assuming it’s sufficient.
 If you wish to find people’s inner drive – you must show a true interest in your employees and help guiding them correctly by understanding them completely.

 My daily motivation is to make a difference.
 To lift the people I work with, help and guide my players to reach a new level and to try making football a greater sport.

 This is why I get up in the morning and am willing to “work” every day for long hours.

 It’s a privilege not only to have discovered what I characterize as my “inner drive” but also being able to do exactly what I’m motivated doing.
 A result of this inner drive is that I don’t consider myself as an employee.
 I don’t consider myself “working”.